yejoon-lee/kr3_rationale/README.md

 ## Overview
 Many real-world scenarios demand the interpretability of NLP models.
 Despite of various interprertation methods, it's often hard to gurantee that those interpretation truly reflects the model's decision.
 Rationale extraction first extracts the releveant part of the input (rationale), and then use it as the only input to the predictor.
 This ensures the strict faithfulness of the rationale.

 In this project, I implemented FRESH ([Jain et al., 2020](https://www.semanticscholar.org/paper/Learning-to-Faithfully-Rationalize-by-Construction-Jain-Wiegreffe/922e6e3bafe38a712597c05d3a907bd10763b427?sort=is-influential)) for rationale extraction in sentiment classification, using [KR3: Korean Restaurant Review with Ratings](https://github.com/Wittgensteinian/kr3).
 Discontiguous rationale attained a comparable performance to the original paper, easily outperforming the random baseline.
 Unfortunately, this wasn't true for contiguous rationale.
+Plus, it's perhaps worth noting that rationale extraction could excel better in more appropriate settings.

-It's perhaps worth noting that rationale extraction could excel better in more appropriate settings.
+[Presentation slides](https://mysnu-my.sharepoint.com/:b:/g/personal/leeyejoon_seoul_ac_kr/EdMMr75D4kRFviVsoNr1OMgBk7yLlIGTpg0eg1hbWUQTTw?e=nWG7a8) used in the class.

 ## Background